crossplane/upjet/docs/generating-a-provider.md

        You could find `TERRAFORM_PROVIDER_SOURCE` and `TERRAFORM_PROVIDER_VERSION` in Terraform documentation of the provider by hitting the "**USE PROVIDER**" button.
-Check [this line in controller Dockerfile] to see how these variables used to build the provider plugin binary.
+Check [this line in controller Dockerfile] to see how these variables are used to build the provider plugin binary.

     2. Update import path of the Terraform provider schema package in `config/provider.go`.
 This is typically under the `<provider-name>`